+Q&A interview

-The website can be visited through the following link: www.stichtingvolkswagencarclaim.com Q&A interview During 2018, the foundation also prepared a Q&A interview with Mr Guido van Woerkom, which was placed on the website.
-In the Q&A interview, Mr Van Woerkom addressed the most frequently asked questions of the constituents of the foundation on video.
+During 2019, the foundation expanded its online Q&A interview with Mr Guido van Woerkom.
+In the interview, Mr Van Woerkom addresses the most frequently asked questions of the constituents of the foundation on video.
 The foundation received very positive responses from its constituents on the Q&A interview.
-It will further investigate over 2019 whether this means of communication will be used more frequently.
-The endeavours of the foundation have had broad exposure in the media, under which NRC (I), (II) Telegraaf, and Algemeen Dagblad.
+It was therefore decided to use this means more often.

+The endeavours of the foundation have had broad exposure in the media, under which NRC, Dutch Financial Times, NPO 1, BNR and Rechtennieuws.nl